 The meeting noted TD1007R2 on collection of activities of the regional organizations in their preparation of WTSA-20 with a mapping onto the WTSA Resolutions and ITU-T A-Series Recommendations to TSAG Rapporteur groups.
 The meeting also noted TD986 (ITU-T SG5) and TD985 (ITU-T SG20) on their action plans for WTSA-16 Resolutions.

-During consideration of the above (TD1007R2) it was indicated by the delegate of Iran that according to his view, in order to facilitate the tasks of WTSA-20/22, it would be fundamental to take into account the following:
+During consideration of the above (TD1007R2) it was indicated by some Member States that according to their view, in order to facilitate the tasks of WTSA-20/22, it would be fundamental to take into account the following:

 Whenever, on a given subject(s), there are PP resolution(s) and ITU-T Resolution(s), taking part(s) of PP Resolution and including that part(s) in an ITU-T Resolution with or without paraphrasing seems to be unnecessary due to the fact that PP Resolutions are included in the Final Acts of PP and their status are above the status of Sectoral Resolution(s).
 However, if the implementation of the PP Resolution(s) on that identical title of an ITU-T Resolution(s) subject to revision requires detailed implementation, then the ITU-T Resolution(s) may be amended to include the required details of implementation of the PP Resolution(s) with identical title.